Flux-switching Floquet engineering: Ramping terms in the flux-switching routine

-and the corresponding Hamiltonians computed via Eq. \eqref{eq:bulk_matrix} using the appropriate value of $Q$ given the number of steps in the ramp.
-We plot the ramp-modified quasienergy spectrum for a ramping time of $\tau = 0.225$ in Fig. \ref{fig:ramp_fig}.
+and the corresponding Hamiltonians computed via Eq.~\eqref{eq:bulk_matrix} using the appropriate value of $Q$ given the number of steps in the ramp.
+We plot the ramp-modified quasienergy spectrum for $\tau=0.225$ in Fig.~\ref{fig:ramp_fig}.
 Notably, the two primary quasienergy gaps survive the inclusion of the ramping unitaries.